It was a huge challenge to get five kids to settle down and have meaningful dinnertime conversations.

 NOW to the FUN part!!!

-2- Cut them out and put them in a family jar, bowl or special container to use.
+2- After downloading the sheets of tags, cut them out and put them in a family jar, bowl or special container to use.

 3- Take turns pulling them out and answering the questions